KBxR/Smarmy/README.md

 - Server Configurations, managable by one file
 - Auto updating server config + support to force create a config for a server id
 - Command / Event permissions
-- Bot manage commands (Username, avatar, status)
+- Bot management commands (Username, avatar, status)
 - Docker deployable (Need to provide your own docker repo for now)

 - Starboard
 - Cat Gacha
-- LastFM API support
-- Phone call command (Limited support)
+- Don Cheadle Word of the Day

 ---
 - Commands can be removed by simply removing either the subcommand file, the main command file + the sup commands, or the entire command folder